MohamedOmarSabry/RISCVAssemblySim/README.md

 ## Getting Started

--Run the C++ file included in the GitHub.
+- Run the C++ file included in the GitHub.
 Instructions can be read from the `instructions.txt` file or inputted manually at run time.

 ## Authors